wiscsg/wis-csg-2018/README.md

 - [The Work-Life Equilibrium: In-Balance or Imbalance?](./posts/part-5-the-work-life-equilibrium.md), earlier version on [sciwri.club](https://www.sciwri.club/wp-content/uploads/2019/04/CGS-WiS_Team5_20190422.pdf)
 - Authors: [Aishwarya Swaminathan and Siddarth Chandrasekaran](./authors_contributors.md)

+[Shraddha Lad](./authors_contributors.md) took an important role of coordinating this project.

 # License

 Documentation and articles associated with this work is licensed under a